 If your academic performance has been affected by mitigating circumstances, these will be considered.
 Please get in touch with the Change 100 team on email@example.com or 020 3242 0299 to discuss these with a member of the team.

-You must be able to attend a half-day assessment centre in January or February 2022.
-We will be holding assessment centres online and in person, owing to government COVID-19 restrictions.
+You must be able to attend a half-day assessment centre in January or February 2024.
+We will be holding assessment centres online this year.

-Our assessment centre locations are yet to be decided and we will communicate these if you are successful through the application stage.
-We are currently unable to offer telephone interviews.
+Our exact assessment centre dates are yet to be decided and we will communicate these if you are successful through the application stage.

 If you are unsure of your eligibility after reading the above, please contact us at firstname.lastname@example.org.